paulrobello/par_gpt/README.md

 save_vault fillament_grade_props

 # get commit message for current changes
-par_gpt git 'display commit message for current changes'
+par_gpt git "display commit message for current changes"

 # commit current changes with automatically generated commit message also show config and pricing
-par_gpt --show-config --pricing details git 'commit current changes'
+par_gpt --show-config --pricing details git "commit current changes"

 # copy commit message for current changes to clipboard using agent mode
-par_gpt -t 0 --debug agent 'create a commit messages that would be relevant to the changes in the current repository and copy to clipboard'
+par_gpt -t 0 --debug agent "create a commit messages that would be relevant to the changes in the current repository and copy to clipboard"

 # Performance monitoring examples
 # Show timing summary for LLM operations
-echo "Analyze this complex problem" | par_gpt --show-times llm
+par_gpt --show-times llm "Analyze this complex problem"

 # Show detailed timing breakdown for agent operations
-par_gpt --show-times-detailed agent 'search for latest AI news and summarize findings'
+par_gpt --show-times-detailed agent "search for latest AI news and summarize findings"

 # Combine timing with other debugging options
-par_gpt --show-times --debug --pricing details agent 'complex research task'
+par_gpt --show-times --debug --pricing details agent "complex research task"

 # get details for new Macbook M4 Max (this will use web search and web scrape tools)
-par_gpt agent 'get me the details for the new Macbook M4 Max'
+par_gpt agent "get me the details for the new Macbook M4 Max"

 # generate a csv file named data.csv filled with fake names and ages
-par_gpt agent 'generate a csv file named data.csv filled with fake names and ages'
+par_gpt agent "generate a csv file named data.csv filled with fake names and ages"

 # read csv file named data.csv and generate a PNG format image graph with age on the x axis and count of age on y axis. open the PNG in a browser
-par_gpt agent 'read csv file named data.csv and generate a PNG format image graph with age on the x axis and count of age on y axis. open the PNG in a browser'
+par_gpt agent "read csv file named data.csv and generate a PNG format image graph with age on the x axis and count of age on y axis. open the PNG in a browser"

 # read csv file named data.csv and generate a graph with age on the x axis and count of age on y axis. display the image in the terminal
-par_gpt agent 'read csv file named data.csv and generate a graph.png graph with age on the x axis and count of age on y axis. display the image in the terminal size large'
+par_gpt agent "read csv file named data.csv and generate a graph.png graph with age on the x axis and count of age on y axis. display the image in the terminal size large"

 # display the current weather in Woodland CA
-par_gpt agent 'current weather in Woodland CA and display the current conditions image / icon in the terminal'
+par_gpt agent "current weather in Woodland CA and display the current conditions image / icon in the terminal"

-par_gpt -p details -a OpenAI -d md agent --repl 'what is the value of 4 times the ArcTangent of 1'
+par_gpt -p details -a OpenAI -d md agent --repl "what is the value of 4 times the ArcTangent of 1"

 # tell me a joke using github model on azure
 par_gpt --show-config --debug -p -a Github -m "Llama-3.2-90B-Vision-Instruct" llm "tell me a joke" par_gpt --show-config --debug -p -a Github -m "gpt-4o" llm "tell me a joke"

 # Groq vision model
-par_gpt -a Groq -m 'llama-3.2-90b-vision-preview' -f PATH_TO_IMAGE llm "describe this image"
+par_gpt -a Groq -m "llama-3.2-90b-vision-preview" -f PATH_TO_IMAGE llm "describe this image"

 # get image from url and answer question
 par_gpt -f "https://gratisography.com/wp-content/uploads/2024/10/gratisography-birthday-dog-sunglasses-1036x780.jpg" llm "describe the image"

 # Get context from url and answer question about it.
 Note does not currently use RAG so can be token heavy
-par_gpt -p details -f 'https://console.groq.com/docs/vision' llm "what model ids support vision"
+par_gpt -p details -f "https://console.groq.com/docs/vision" llm "what model ids support vision"

 # get image from url and answer question
-par_gpt -p details -f 'https://freerangestock.com/sample/157314/mystical-glowing-mushrooms-in-a-magical-forest.jpg' llm "describe this image"
+par_gpt -p details -f "https://freerangestock.com/sample/157314/mystical-glowing-mushrooms-in-a-magical-forest.jpg" llm "describe this image"

 # check code for bugs (change to root for project you want to check)
 par_gpt code_review